faisalmushtaq/EPS_2017/index.md

 The slightly less obvious ones:
 >- To increase the efficiency of research
-* Fulfill ethical obligations to participants
+* Fulfill ethical obligations to participants and the public
 * Provide information to potential participants and the research community
 * Facilitate systematic reviews and meta analyses